 - 7.1 The Capital Strategy and the Capital Programme is intrinsically linked to the Treasury Management Strategy employed to fund the programme.
 The capital programme determines the borrowing need of the Council, essentially the longer term cash flow planning, to ensure that the Council can meet its capital spending obligations.
 This management of longer term cash may involve arranging long or short term loans, or using longer term cash flow surpluses.
 The Council approves its Treasury Management Strategy, Investment Strategy and Minimum Revenue Policy in a separate report on this agenda. - 7.2 The Council is required to produce a liability benchmark informed by its underlying need to borrow, otherwise known as the Capital Financing Requirement (CFR), mapped against its actual levels of debt entered into.
 The attached is a projection of the benchmark as informed by the current capital programme.
-It can be seen that the benchmark enters into net repayment mode from 2024/25 as the current programme ends, but in reality the ongoing programme will be refreshed and ongoing financing shall be required.
+It can be seen that the benchmark enters into net repayment mode from 2025/26 as the current programme ends, but in reality the ongoing capital programme shall be refreshed on an annual basis with new commitments and ongoing financing shall be required.